uc-r/uc-r.github.io/import/import.md

 ##  8.985   0.926   9.875
 ```

 However, reading this in with data.table's `fread` function is much faster.
 The syntax for `fread` is similar to `read.csv` and `read_csv`.
-We supply `fread` with the path to the file.
+We supply `fread` with the path to the file, similar to our previous examples, and the output is a data frame.

 ```r
 library(data.table)